Where To Go When You Just Want A Burger

 Years of excessive exposure to meat, gherkin, and cheese has meant we’ve earned the very official title of Expert Burger Eaters.
 Yes, it’s 100% legit, please don’t look it up.
-And as expert burger eaters, we’re going to tell you about some of the best burgers we’ve eaten in London.
+And as expert burger eaters, we’re going to tell you about some of the best burgers we’ve eaten in London recently.
 Trust us when we say that you’ll want to know what every single one of these tastes like.

 Beer + Burger

 Why settle for one burger when you can have two?
 Hint: don’t.
-The best part about this British Afghan BBQ spot in Chiswick is that if you’re in the mood for a classic beef patty, they’ve got a smash burger.
+The best part about this British Afghan BBQ spot in Walworth, is that if you’re in the mood for a classic beef patty, they’ve got a smash burger.
 But if you’re in the mood for 16-hour smoked brisket, you can opt for the brisket bun.
 And if you’re dedicated to eating beef in as many forms as humanly possible, you can add a beef patty to the brisket bun for the best of both worlds.
 There’s no wrong answer, but just know that their brisket is some of the best in London.

 Let’s talk gravy.
 It’s the under-appreciated food spouse of our nation.
-Nanny Bill’s in London Bridge understands this and for that we salute them.
+Nanny Bill’s in London Bridge understands this, and for that we salute them.
 Their Dalston Dip burger comes with a pot of thick signature gravy to smother your burger in.
 It's a mess, just ask any t-shirt we’ve ever worn while eating it.
 But it’s also such a stellar change from your average double cheeseburger.
 Plus, the soft, seeded buns might be our favourite in London.
 Viva la gravy burger revolution.

 Burger & Beyond in Camden makes deceptive little buns.
-They’re palm-sized and filled with charred but juicy smash patties.
-You’ll look at one and think, 'I can put away two’.
+They’re palm-sized and filled with charred, but juicy, smash patties.
+You’ll look at one and think, I can put away two.
 Au contraire our bun-loving friend, these little fellas are rich, smeared with smoky or burnt butter mayo, and dripping in American cheese.
 Of course you could just get a single patty, but where’s the fun in that?

 What Kingly Court’s Stax Diner lacks in square feet, it makes up for in great food.
 The classic cheeseburger is everything you want from a burger.
 Toasted brioche bun?
 Yes.
 Not one, but two beef patties?
 Sure.
 American cheese, gherkins, crispy onions, and chips on the side?
 Tick, tick, tick.

 Do not let Patty & Bun’s success and spread across London fool you into thinking that these guys do not make London’s most reliably delicious burgers.
 Seriously.
 Aside from having the greatest burger name, well, ever, the Ari Gold is an always 8/10 cheeseburger.
 The Smokey Robinson, with a pile of caramelised onion and bacon—no lettuce—is surefire way to our heart.
-FYI they also have a brilliant DIY kit you can order for delivery.